Vinifera-Developers/Vinifera/docs/User-Interface.md

 MaxBeacons=-1        ; integer, maximum beacons per player.
 When the cap is reached, the oldest beacon will be deleted when a new beacon is placed.
 Negative numbers mean there is no cap.
 ```

-- When a beacon is placed/detected, a sound effect an EVA line are played.
+- When a beacon is placed/detected, a sound effect and an EVA line are played.

 ```ini
 [AudioVisual]